-- Kibble must contain some carbohydrate to hold its shape.
+- Kibble must contain some carbohydrates to hold its shape.
 Like a cookie, dry dog food kibbles won’t hold together unless there is some starch in it.
 That’s why dry dog food tends to have a higher carb content than wet dog food.

 - Carbohydrates combine with meat to create a more palatable texture.
 Think about the difference between a low-quality, tough cut of beef and meatloaf.
 The meatloaf is more pleasant to eat because it has a better texture.

 Dogs can benefit from a small amount of high-quality carbohydrates in their diet as a source of energy.
 But when starches contribute the majority of calories in a recipe, they’re acting more like “fillers.”

 Overabundant starch isn’t the only “filler” found in your average bag or can of dog food.
 Let’s take a look at some other sneaky ingredients that cause problems for dogs.